By: Marilyn L. Davis

-I think most of us were just so excited to find any information about a topic we liked, that we didn’t care about typos, poor grammar, bad syntax, or overused keywords.
+I think most of us were just so excited to find any information about a topic we liked, that we didn’t care about typos, poor grammar, or bad syntax.
+We didn’t understand SEO or overused keywords.
 Heck, we didn’t even know about some of that in 1994 when I created my first website!

 Readers are still traveling it today, but writers have to create the most interesting, informative, and value added post they can on any given day.

-That’s like sitting on the side of the road, knowing what you have to say has value, and you’re just waiting to be discovered, thinking the writing is worthwhile, or that someone will recognize its value, eventually.
+That’s like sitting on the side of the road, knowing what you have to say has value, and waiting to be discovered, or thinking that the writing is worthwhile, or that someone will recognize its value, eventually.
 More than likely, that post won’t be found.

 We have to help our readers find us.
 We have to write our blog, then: